-Bob Cleary is the immediate past co-Chair of the Litigation Department and head of the Corporate Defense & Investigations Group.
-He joined Proskauer in June 2002, after a lengthy career as a federal prosecutor, including service as the U.S. Attorney in New Jersey and in Southern Illinois.
+Bob Cleary is a past co-chair of Proskauer’s Litigation Department, a former member of the Firm’s Executive Committee and member of the White Collar Defense & Investigations Group.
+He joined the Firm in June 2002 after a lengthy career as a federal prosecutor, including service as the U.S. Attorney both in New Jersey and in Southern Illinois.

 He has repeatedly been recognized in various publications as a leading practitioner, including The Legal 500 United States, in which clients describe him as “cool, calm and collected” and a “master strategist.”
 The American College of Trial Lawyers recognized his trial expertise by inducting him as a Fellow in 2014.